Tekali7/JumpJourney/README.md

 - Some of the code for the obstacle movement was learned from [java2s](http://www.java2s.com/ref/javascript/javascript-setinterval-move-element.html)

 - The code for the instructions modal was learned from [w3schools](https://www.w3schools.com/howto/howto_css_modals.asp)

+-The code for the SweetAlert was adapted from [ChatGPT](https://chat.openai.com/)

 ## Media